History of Tibet (1950–present): Economic development

 The PRC claims that from 1951 to 2007, the Tibetan population in Lhasa-administered Tibet has increased from 1.2 million to almost 3 million.
 The GDP of the Tibet Autonomous Region (TAR) today is thirty times that of before 1950.
 Workers in Tibet have the second highest wages in China.
 The TAR has 22500 km of highways, as opposed to none in 1950.
 All secular education in the TAR was created after the revolution.
 The TAR now has 25 scientific research institutes as opposed to none in 1950.
-Infant mortality has dropped from 43% in 1950 to 0.661% in 2000.
-(The United Nations reports an infant mortality rate of 3.53% in 2000, fallen from 43.0% in 1951.)
+Infant mortality has dropped from 43% in 1950 to 0.66% in 2000.
+(The United Nations reports an infant mortality rate of 3.5% in 2000, fallen from 43.0% in 1951.)
 Life expectancy has risen from 35.5 years in 1950 to 67 in 2000.
 It points to the collection and publishing of the traditional Epic of King Gesar, which is the longest epic poem in the world and had only been handed down orally before.
 (However, corresponding Tibetan texts exist from the 18th century, and in the late 19th and early 20th centuries a woodblock edition of the story was compiled by a scholar-monk from Ling-tsang (a small kingdom north-east of sDe-dge) with inspiration from the prolific Tibetan philosopher Jamgon Ju Mipham Gyatso) It also highlights the allocation of 300 million Renminbi since the 1980s for the maintenance and protection of Tibetan monasteries.
 The Cultural Revolution and the cultural damage it wrought upon the entire PRC is generally condemned as a nationwide catastrophe, whose main instigators, in the PRC's view, the Gang of Four, have been brought to justice.
 The China Western Development plan is viewed by the PRC as a massive, benevolent, and patriotic undertaking by the wealthier eastern coast to help the western parts of China, including Tibet, catch up in prosperity and living standards.
+Annual investment reached hundreds of millions, comparable to US foreign aid to the entire continent of Africa in a year.

 In 2008 the Chinese government "launched a 570-million-yuan (81.43 million U.S. dollars) project to preserve 22 historical and cultural heritage sites in Tibet, including the Zhaxi Lhunbo Lamasery as well as the Jokhang, Ramogia, Sanyai and Samgya-Goutog monasteries."